ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 |],
 </snippet>

-We should now be able to filter the 'mission' column:
+We should now be able to filter the 'mission' column - you can test this by filtering for the 'Apollo' missions:

 <grid-example title='Configuring Columns Example' name='configure-columns-example' type='mixed' options='{ "exampleHeight": 550 }'></grid-example>